thindil/www.laeran.pl/linuxada/index.md

   are: *i586, x86_64, ppc, ppc64, s390x, armv6l, armv7l, aarch64, ppc64le,
   aarch64_ilp32, riscv64*

-* How to add a new distribution to the repository?
+* **How to add a new distribution to the repository?**

   That's probably the hardest task.
 The best way is to create your own repository at [Open SUSE Build Service](https://build.opensuse.org/), create the packages which you want to add and then point me to show your work.
-Of course, the same as with new packages - you will be appointed as a new maintainer of that packages. :) If possible, please use for sources names used by Debian/Ubuntu packages system (with `.orig` before a file extension).
-  Available distributions are: *Debian (Unstable, Testing, 11, 10, 9), xUbuntu (21.10, 21.04, 20.10, 20.04, 18.04, 16.04, 14.04), openSUSE (Tumbleweed,
-  15.4, 15.3, 15.2, Factory), SUSE (15, 12, 11), Arch Linux, Raspbian (11, 10),
-  Fedora (Rawhide, 35, 34, 33, 32, 31), ScientificLinux (7, 6), RedHat (7, 6,
+Of course, the same as with new packages - you will be appointed as a new maintainer of that packages. :).
+Available distributions are: *Debian (Unstable, Testing, 11, 10, 9), xUbuntu (21.10, 21.04, 20.10, 20.04, 18.04, 16.04, 14.04), openSUSE (Tumbleweed, 15.4, 15.3, 15.2, Factory), SUSE (15, 12, 11), Arch Linux, Raspbian (11, 10), Fedora (Rawhide, 35, 34, 33, 32, 31), ScientificLinux (7, 6), RedHat (7, 6, 5), CentOS (8, 7),
-  5), CentOS (8, 7), Uninvention (4.4, 4.3, 4.2, 4.1, 4.0, 3.2), Mageia
+  Uninvention (4.4, 4.3, 4.2, 4.1, 4.0, 3.2), Mageia (Cauldron, 8)*.
-  (Cauldron, 8)*.
   The list can change over time as the new versions of distributions arrive and the old reach End-Of-Life.

-* Can I copy, fork or create my own based on the repository?
+* **Can I copy, fork or create my own based on the repository?**

   Of course, if you want, you can even overtake this one.
 Just not by the force. :) All information related to the repository are under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) license.

-* I have question, idea, etc, how I can contact with you about the repository?
+* **I have question, idea, etc, how I can contact with you about the repository?**

   Same as above, if you prefer to speak in public, use [repository](https://build.opensuse.org/project/show/home:thindil) requests or if you prefer private, by options from [contact page](../contact.html).

-* Any other way in which I can help?
+* **Any other way in which I can help?**

   Well, use packages, report bugs with them and report if they are outdated.
   All reports please send by [repository](https://build.opensuse.org/project/show/home:thindil) requests only.
 If you prefer other ways to support, you can look at [support us](../supportus.html) page.

-* Why this repository exists, when we can create static binaries or libraries for Linux?
+* **Why this repository exists, when we can create static binaries or libraries for Linux?**

   That's the problem, we can't create binaries or libraries which will be working on every Linux distribution.
 The main problem is incompatibility